Thinkific and Teachable are two of the most popular e-learning platforms for teaching a wide variety of topics.

 Teachable includes Lead Generation Cards which are displayed at checkout after someone buys one of your products or services.

 Data analytics is the process of extracting patterns and insights from data in order to optimize business processes, product development and other applications.

 Data analytics software is used for a number of purposes.
-Data analytics can be used to analyze past performance, predict future performance and make decisions based on previous experience.
+They can be used to analyze past performance, predict future performance and make decisions based on previous experience.

 Data analytics can also be used to automate tasks that are currently performed manually by humans.
 As an example, data analytics can be used to monitor user behavior on a website or mobile application and send personalized messages based on what the user is doing at that moment in time.